 ||Courville, Goodfellow, Bengio||2017|

-*Please notice that prices can fluctuate, we recommend to check on Amazon
+*Please notice that prices can fluctuate, we recommend checking on Amazon

 for the most accurate pricing information.